Merging Spotify & SoundCloud

 Spotify’s brand statement is pretty short and obvious.
 Music for everyone means they use a more traditional, commercial approach in the music industry.
 They are a reseller of music content owned by record labels and publishers.
 Thus, this gives them limitations when it comes to adaptability.
 Contracts tie their hands.

-But, Spotify has an undoubtedly well built, polished layout both for mobile and desktop.
-Their users have working tools for simple tasks as organising content or searching music.
+Spotify has an undoubtedly well thought-out, polished layout both for mobile and desktop.
+Users have working tools for simple tasks as organising content or searching music.
 Moreover, Spotify is a pleasure to use across multiple platforms, having dedicated apps for game consoles and even Windows Phone.

 In terms of functionality, it covers way more than SoundCloud.
 Spotify has a wide range of features, including On Tour which means you’ll know if an artist you’ve searched for is playing a concert in your proximity.
 The most recent design updates are steps toward a simpler, easier, more consistent interface.
 Game changer features like Discover Weekly, Release Radar and Daily Mixes take the show from others.